tyallen22/PyHand_Earth/README.md

 ## Executable Command to Run PyHand-Earth

-From the command line, simply run the following to execute the PyHand-Earth program:
+Once everything is installed, from the command line, simply run the following command to execute the PyHand-Earth program:

 ```shell
 $ PyHand-Earth